 - Sony Xperia XZ Compact

 The Android 9.0 Pie beta is available to two Vivo phones — the Vivo X21UD, and the Vivo X21.
-Vivo has confirmed that the Pie update will be coming to some Vivo phones in the last part of 2018.
+Vivo has confirmed that the Pie update would be coming to some Vivo phones in the last part of 2018.
 Unfortunately, Vivo seems to have missed its window — but it did release a beta for the Nex S, and Nex A in China too.
 That beta has finally been followed by an update for the Nex A and the Nex S in certain markets.

 Vivo phones confirmed to be receiving Android 9.0 Pie: